Yu Tamaki Hoso: Solo Trombonist

 Yu's passion and gift for sharing the human experience through music is evident not only in his expressive performance but also through his numerous collaborations and educational endeavors.
 Yu Tamaki Hoso is leaving his mark on the world one note at a time.

 1980: Born in Ashiya, Japan

-1999: Diploma, Hyogo Pref.
+1999: High School Diploma, Hyogo Pref.
 Nishimomiya High School, Music Department

-2002: Fellow participant, Pacific Music Festival (Dir.
+2002: Scholarship Fellow, Pacific Music Festival (Dir.
 Charles Dutoit)

 2003: BA of Music, Kyoto City University of Arts, under Prof. Shin-ichi Go

-2005-2007: Mississippi Symphony Orchestra, Adjunct Professor: Mississippi College
+2005-2007: Principal Trombone, Mississippi Symphony Orchestra; Adjunct Professor of Music, Mississippi College

-2012-2013: Hochshule der Künste Bern in Switzerland to study with Prof. Ian Bousfield, under a full scholarship granted by Japanese government.
-Study completed with Auszeichnung (En: highest distinction)
+2012-2013: CAS, Hochshule der Künste Bern in Switzerland, study under direction of Prof. Ian Bousfield, grant funded by Japanese government.
+Completed with Auszeichnung (Eng: highest distinction)

 2018-present: International Solo Trombonist